mw00847/molecular-interactions/README.md

 This work initally uses Psi4's SAPT to understand intermolecular interactions between dimers of these isomers.

-The FTIR of each isomer is also investigated
+A comparison of the FTIR of each isomer is also investigated